Top Tips To use LinkedIn To Gain Sales

 - Exactly what are you trying to sell?
 The answer should be the benefits of what you sell and not product names, brand names, and feature lists.

 - Who is your customer persona?
 Who exactly fits the bill for the perfect customer?
-What are they listed as on LinkedIn?
+Are they listed as on LinkedIn?

 - What resonates with the specific audience that you defined in point 2?
 What do they write about?
 What do they talk about?
 What do they read about?